Hosp. Readmission Reduction

 What are applicable Hospital Readmissions Reduction Program hospitals?

-Maryland hospitals are included under the program in readmission measure calculations, but they’re waived from penalties because they participate in the Maryland All-payment model.
+Maryland hospitals are included under the program in readmission measure calculations, but they’re waived from penalties because they participate in the Maryland All-Payer Model.
 You can find more information about Maryland hospitals in section 1886(q)(5)(C) of the Social Security Act.

 What measures are included in the Hospital Readmissions Reduction Program?